 To be eligible for transfer admission to any University of California campus, you must complete the following specific subject and scholarship requirements.
 Some majors require additional major-specific preparation as well.
-If you’re not a California resident, you must meet additional non-resident admission requirements.

 Junior-Level Class Standing